All Episodes

 And what I've done is I'm taking almost no oxycodone anymore, and I've flashed my lyrica.

-And what I find is I can think clearer, I can wake up in the morning, um, and the pain is dramatically reduced.
+And what I find is I can think clearer, I can wake up in the morning, and the pain is dramatically reduced.

-Because spine pain, look at I've had it.
+Because spine pain, look, I've had it.

 Well, what happened?

-The oxycodone almost completely.
+The oxycodone, almost completely.

 But the big one is the lyrica is what really affected my life.